-The first one is, obviously, designing and developing the software in a way that removes barriers to localization or international deployment.
-This includes enabling the use of Unicode or ensuring the proper handling of legacy character encodings where appropriate, taking care over the concatenation of strings and avoiding dependence in a code of user-interface string values.
+The first aspect of internationalization is, obviously, designing and developing the software in such a way so as to remove barriers to localization or international deployment.
+This includes enabling the use of Unicode or ensuring the proper handling of legacy character encodings where appropriate, taking care of the concatenation of strings and avoiding dependence of user-interface string values within a code.

 The second one is providing support for features that may not be used until localization occurs.
 For example, adding markup in your DTD to support bidirectional text and identify a language or adding to CSS support for vertical text or other non-Latin typographic features.